adarshpatil/ESS-Reduction/README.md

 Aim
 ----

-Database Systems - IISc Course Project - IKEBANA
+Database Systems - IISc Course Project
 - We aim to enhance the performance of the [Plan Bouquet] algorithm for query processing,  proposed in the paper presented at VLDB 2014.
 The paper defines plan bouquet approach as:

 > In this paper, we investigate a conceptually new approach, wherein